DinoChiesa/ApigeeEdge-Java-Validate-JSON-Schema/README.md

 </JavaCallout>
 ```

-For this option, you would need to read the schema from "something".
+For this option, you would need to read the schema from some other source.
 That might be an external URL, read with a ServiceCallout policy.
 Or it could be read from a KVM, using a KVM-Get.
 You could even use an AssignMessage.
 One way or the other, you need to get the schema into a context variable in Apigee Edge.

 ### Schema in a Resource file